 Also known as ABC watches, these are wrist devices with features that go beyond standard time-telling.
 They are a great fit for athletes, sportives, outdoor adventurers, hikers, and people who work on wide areas of terrain.

-A watch that’s equipped with an altimeter, barometer, and compass is extremely useful when it comes to orientating in space, following a trail, or just monitoring the steps you’ve taken.
+A watch that’s equipped with a basic altimeter, barometer, and compass is extremely useful when it comes to orientating in space, following a trail, or just monitoring the steps you’ve taken.
+Many are suitable for rugged outdoor activities.
 In addition, many of these advanced devices are designed to monitor fitness activities and athletic performance and can communicate with mobile devices using WiFi or Bluetooth.

-As you will see from our reviews below, the best barometric watch must be a combination of these features and a bit more.
+As you will see from our reviews below, the best ABC watch must be a combination of these features and a bit more.

 Best ABC Watches